1. REGISTER WITH SAMAR AND JOIN THE BE THE MATCH REGISTRY

 Recovery times vary depending on the individual and type of donation.
 Most donors are able to return to work, school and other activities within one to seven days after donation.

 14. IS THERE A COST ASSOCIATED WITH JOINING THE REGISTRY?

-The total cost to add a new member to the Be The Match Registry is about $100.
+- If you are 45-60, you will have to cover the cost of being added to the Be The Match Registry which is about $100.
 This includes the cost of the testing needed to match donors to searching patients and related costs.

 15. IS THERE A COST TO DONATE MARROW OR BLOOD STEM CELLS?

 There is no cost to the donor.
 Medical examinations and hospital expenses are paid by the recipient.